Words and Photos by Max Stewart

 Oh, I don’t know.
 I don’t think in terms of living on.
 We are so busy trying to get into our scene tonight.
 I guess, realistically, the music should speak to for itself.
 Kids today, if they want something they have to go find it.
 And I would think my writing or music hopefully just appeals to that kid that is a little outside the box, or a little bit weird.
 For that kid who is 20 and doesn’t want to go to an electronic music thing.
 Who sees life and maybe feels he wants some human interaction and he wants to dance, and he wants some poetry with that dance.
 He wants to have an experience as an individual but also have it relate to a group of people that he feels safe being himself around.

 Whatever we do, we just want it to be authentic.
 We create records and make scenes, and we want everything to be something that we would be happy to be a part of.
-A band we would be proud to be a fan of and where their shirt and follow them around.
+A band we would be proud to be a fan of and wear their shirt and follow them around.

 I have seen the CRB live many times in Washington, D.C. and at LOCKN’, and you always seem to have a heightened connection with the audience, exchanging smiles and feeding off the energy of the crowd without forcing it.